Joint Notice of Privacy Practices

 - Right to Confidential Communication – You have the right to request that communications of PHI to you from the Participants be made by particular means or at particular locations.
 For instance, you might request that communications be made at your work address, or by e-mail rather than regular mail.
 Your requests must be made in writing and sent to the Health Information Services Department.
 Participants will accommodate your reasonable requests without requiring you to provide a reason for your request.

-- Right to Inspect and Copy Your Health Information – Generally, you have the right to inspect and copy your PHI that Participants maintain, provided that you make your request in writing to the Health Information Services Department.
+- Right to Inspect and Copy Your Health Information – Generally, you have the right to inspect and obtain a copy your PHI that Participants maintain, provided that you make your request in writing to the Health Information Services Department.
 Within thirty (30) days of receiving your request (unless extended by an additional thirty (30) days), Participants will inform you of the extent to which your request has or has not been granted.
 In some cases, Participants may provide you a summary of the PHI you request if you agree in advance to such a summary and any associated fees.
 If you request copies of your PHI or agree to a summary of your PHI, Participants may impose a reasonable fee to cover copying, postage, and related costs.
 If Participants deny access to your PHI, these entities will provide an explanation of the basis for denial, as well as of your opportunity to have your request and the denial reviewed by a licensed health care professional (who was not involved in the initial denial decision) designated as a reviewing official.
 If Participants do not maintain the PHI you request but know where that PHI is located, you will be told how to redirect your request.

-- Right to Amend Your Records – If you believe that your PHI maintained by Participants contains an error or needs to be updated, you have the right to request that the Participants correct or supplement your PHI.
+- Right to Request an Amendment to Your Records – If you believe that your PHI maintained by Participants contains an error or needs to be updated, you have the right to request that the Participants correct or supplement your PHI.
 Your request must be made in writing to the Health Information Services Department, and it must explain why you are requesting an amendment to your PHI.
 Within sixty (60) days of receiving your request (unless extended by an additional thirty (30) days), Participants will inform you of the extent to which your request has or has not been granted.
 Participants generally can deny your request if your request relates to PHI: (i) not created by one of the Participants; (ii) that is not part of the records Participants maintain; (iii) that is not subject to being inspected by you; or (iv) that is accurate and complete.
 If your request is denied, Participants will provide you a written denial that explains the reason for the denial and your rights to: (i) file a statement disagreeing with the denial; (ii) if you do not file a statement of disagreement, submit a request that any future disclosures of the relevant PHI be made with a copy of your request and Participants denial attached; and (iii) complain about the denial.

 - Right to Receive an Accounting of Disclosures – You generally have the right to request and receive a list of the disclosures of your PHI that the Hospital has made at any time during the six (6) years prior to the date of your request.
 (A request for a list of disclosures made by a Physician must be made directly to that Physician's Office.)
 The list will not include disclosure for which you have provided a written authorization, and does not include certain uses and disclosures to which this Notice already applies, such as those: (i) for treatment, payment, and health care operations; (ii) made to you; (iii) for Hospital’s patient directory or to persons involved in your health care; (iv) for national security or intelligence purposes; or (v) to correctional institutions or law enforcement officials.
 You should submit any such request to the Health Information Services Department, and within sixty (60) days of receiving your request (unless extended by an additional thirty (30) days), Participants will respond to you regarding the status of your request.
 Participants will provide the list to you at no charge, but if you make more than one request in a year you will be charged a fee of $75.00 for each additional request.